newicon/handbook/bristol-office.md

 Oooh arr, Bristal's history is famous for pirates and Edward Teach of Black Beard fame resided here.

 The blend of art, science and technology mixed with a pinch of rebellion - is the perfect place to start a cutting edge [software development company](https://newicon.net).

+## Second Einstein
+Paul Dirac famously went to school and grew up in Bristol.
+The Dirac equation unified reletivity and quantum mechanics and the symetry of the Dirac equation predicted anti matter particles.
+These were later discovered.